cgjuan01/Deep-Learning-GNN-MTI-GAT-Structure-Aware-Multi-Omic-Graph-Attention-Network/README.md

 to deliver a structure-aware, evidence-integrated prioritisation of exercise-responsive genes.

-The new hybrid ranking ensures that genes with strong multi-omic support—such as key ageing regulators (SIRT1) and enzymatic hubs (B4GALT1, FUT8, ST6GAL1)—are correctly elevated in the final prioritisation.
+The new hybrid ranking ensures that genes with strong multi-omic support are correctly elevated in the final prioritisation.